-NEW for FY09: Following the application deadline, you may be contacted by the CDMRP via email with a request to provide certain missing supporting documents (excluding those listed in Appendix 3, Rejection).
-The missing documents must be provided by 5:00pm ET on the second full business day following the date the e-mail was sent.
+NEW for FY09: Following the application deadline, you may be contacted by CDMRP via email with a request to provide certain missing supporting documents (excluding those listed in Appendix 3, Section A, Rejection).
+The missing documents must be provided within 48 hours of the date and time the email was sent.
 Otherwise, the application will be peer reviewed without the missing documents.